hazelcast/hazelcast/site/docs/design-docs/004-spring-boot-starter.md

 Spring Boot has a feature named `ConfigurationProperties` which makes external configuration easily accessible.
 We've defined configuration properties for server and client.
-User can point the starter to the desired configuration file by defining `hazelcast.jet.config` for server or `hazelcast.jet.client.config` for client.
+User can point the starter to the desired configuration file by defining `hazelcast.jet.server.config` for server, `hazelcast.jet.imdg.config` for imdg, and `hazelcast.jet.client.config` for client.

 ### Conditional